ibit98/QnQ/README.md

-# QnQ
+# Haven
-Crowd based location cleanliness reviewer
+A react native based mobile crowdsensing app to track COVID-appropriate behaviour at places of interest